k4rtik/techglider.in/content/quote/2012-12-28-always-code-as-if-the-guy-who-ends.markdown

 - quote
 ---

-Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
+> Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
 Code for readability.

-John F Woods.
+---John F Woods.
 Source: https://groups.google.com/d/msg/comp.lang.c++/rYCO5yn4lXw/oITtSkZOtoUJ (With special attribution to two juniors who posted this on homepage of CSEA's upcoming website.)